salcc/Junction-2022/matching_model/README.md

  $f$ is the large language model, $g$ is a static embedder for user profile data, $\sigma$ is the sigmoid function.

 * Parameters: $\alpha$ wheights the contribution of the feedback categorization, $\beta$ weights the contribution of the reporting scores, $\tau$ is the switcher thresohld which tells the part of the loss to evaluate, $m$ is the margin for the max function in pseudo-negative case and $\theta$ are the model weights.

+This function allows us to categorize whether a pair of embeddings should be closer or further based on the extracted features representing connection quality and to penalize the model accordingly.
+The more active user we have and the larger amounts of data we can gather from their connections the better should our model be.